3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 If special arrangements are necessary for an individual with a disability to attend a conference, please contact our registration department at 1-800-421-3756.

 The seminars consist of half-day morning sessions.
-Ski seminars have different formats-please call for details.
-Breakfast is provided each meeting day.
+Ski conferences have different formats-please call for details.
+For most conferences breakfast is provided each meeting day.

 It is the policy of Medical Education Resources (MER) to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a CME activity conforms to the generally accepted standards of experimental design, data collection and analysis.